pivotal/docs-tap/scst-policy/configuring.hbs.md

 You can provide secrets for authentication as part of the policy configuration.
 The `oci` location is the image location or a remote location where signatures are configured to be stored during signing.
-The `signaturePullSecrets` must be found in the namespace of the deploying pod resource.
+The `signaturePullSecrets` must be found in in the `cosign-system` namespace or the namespace where the Policy Controller is installed.

 By default, `imagePullSecrets` from the resource or service account is used while the default `oci` location is the image location.